-A couple weeks ago I was asked to give a lesson in a special Sunday meeting for the men and women at our church.
+A couple weeks ago I was asked to give a lesson in a special Sunday meeting for the adults in our congregation.
 The topic was mastering our money.
 I thought I would share with you a bit of the lesson and the questions we discussed in this meeting.
 Hopefully this will spark some good discussions for you and your family.

 Is this an issue that you need to be concerned about?